 - Sick Leave: All classified and unclassified employees earn 1.25 days per month of sick leave, provided that they are in pay status for at least half of the working days of that month.
 Sick leave is to be used for doctor appointments and illnesses.
 Ten days per calendar year of your sick leave balance can be used to care for ill immediate family members (this includes parents, spouse and child(ren).

 - Holidays: There are 13 legal holidays per year for classified employees, Unclassified Non-teaching Personnel and Institutional Officers.
 The date these holidays are observed may not be when they occur, but are built into the academic calendar annually.
 The College is closed on these days.

 Other Available Benefits

 - Leave Transfer Program: This program is for employees who are experiencing a catastrophic and extreme financial hardship, due to a disease, injury, or illness.
 Once an employee has exhausted all applicable leave balances and will be in a leave without pay status for a minimum of thirty working days they may apply for the Leave Transfer Program.
 Some of the other requirements are that the disability not be a routine disability (such as pregnancy) and must be medically necessary.
-For more information and the initial consultation, contact Personnel.
+For more information and the initial consultation, contact the Human Resources Office.